Neurodiversity in the Office

 • Dyspraxia

-• Other learning conditions.
+• Other learning conditions

-According to Harvard Health Publishing, neurodiversity is as follows:
+According to Harvard Health Publishing, neurodiversity means:

 • There are many different ways that people engage with and experience the world.